EMarc2023/zero-shot-rag-llm/README.md

 ## Applications
 This project is highly relevant for industries requiring efficient AI-driven knowledge retrieval and document summarisation, including:
 - **Enterprise solutions**: Automating document analysis and retrieval processes.
-Up
 - **Customer support**: Providing automated answers to customer queries based on extensive document datasets.
 - **Content generation**: Summarising or generating new content derived from vast knowledge bases added by the user.